tcheukueppoo/maat/docs/gc.md

 Maatines should only free objects they have allocated, no other maatine should do it!
-That said, we should find a way to know if a shared object unreachable to the maatine that created it is not referenced by a living object in another maatine and we can only be sure of this by making sure that at the sweeping phase of a gc of maatine, unreachable shared objects instead of being freed, they are rather it added to that maatine's LSO.
+That said, we should find a way to know if a shared object unreachable to the maatine that created it is not referenced by a living object in another maatine and we can only be sure of this by making sure that at every sweep phase of the gc of a maatine, unreachable shared objects instead of being freed, they are rather it added to the maatine's LSO.
 The collection of objects in the LSO of each maatine will be done when all maatines have performed a collection since this assures us on the reachable of all shared objects.